 \subsection{Shared Tasks in WMT19 and WNGT 2019}

 Given the significant amount of work in document-level NMT in the past few years, the \textit{Fourth Conference on Machine Translation} (WMT19) \cite{wmt19} and the \textit{Third Workshop on Neural Generation and Translation} (WNGT 2019) \cite{hayashi2019findings} encouraged the use of document-level MT systems for their tasks of translating news and sports articles respectively.\footnote{{Although various shared tasks and workshops have been held for NMT in recent years, we focus only on WMT19 and WNGT 2019 in this survey as they specifically encouraged the use of document-level NMT systems.
-We have already mentioned relevant works from the \textit{Workshop on Discourse in Machine Translation} in the previous section.}} This opened up remarkable novelties in this domain subsuming approaches for document-level training that utilise wider document context, and also document-level evaluation.
+The relevant works from the \textit{Workshop on Discourse in Machine Translation} have been discussed in the previous sections.}} This opened up remarkable novelties in this domain subsuming approaches for document-level training that utilise wider document context, and also document-level evaluation.
 To aid this, WMT19 provided new versions of Europarl, news-commentary, and the Rapid corpus with document boundaries intact.
 They also released new versions of the monolingual Newscrawl corpus containing document boundaries for English, German and Czech.
 Following suit of WMT19, WNGT 2019 manually translated a portion of the RotoWire dataset\footnote{\url{https://github.com/harvardnlp/boxscore-data}} to German.
-Further, they allowed the use of any parallel and monolingual data made available by the WMT19 English-German news task and the full RotoWire English dataset.
+They also allowed the use of any parallel and monolingual data made available by the WMT19 English-German news task and the full RotoWire English dataset.

-To evaluate the document-level MT systems, apart from the automatic evaluation based on BLEU, WMT19 introduced two human evaluation setups to have a reliable comparison of document-level MT systems and human performance.
-WNGT 2019, however, only relied on the BLEU score.
+To evaluate the document-level MT systems, WMT19 introduced two human evaluation setups to reliably compare document-level MT systems and human performance.
+WNGT 2019, however, only relied on automatic evaluation based on the BLEU score.